 Apple is going to expand its Apple Maps by implementing some new indoor location mapping features.
 As per a report from Bloomberg, the company will now use drones for collecting the data more accurately.
-And for doing this Apple also got the FAA permission to fly drones for collecting data, photography and videography.
+And for doing this, Apple also got the FAA permission to fly drones for collecting data, photography, and videography.

-Drones doesn’t have to deal with the pedestrian traffic at all, and will also reach at those places where cars can’t.
+Drones don’t have to deal with pedestrian traffic at all and will also reach those places where cars can’t.
 Apple’s drone fleet could watch the progress of construction projects and then ‘rapidly update the maps app’ with the latest information.
-Though FAA granted Apple for the drones but still there are some rules and regulations related to where and when drones can be flown.
+Though FAA granted Apple the drones, there are still some rules and regulations related to where and when drones can be flown.

 In August this year Maps is a big investment with little monetary reward, it is expensive to maintain an accurate worldwide mapping service which has no clear direct revenue stream.-Eddy Cue,Apple’s executive